slqdk/NoteControl/docs/frontend.md

        desktop workflow.
 3. **Search box** — searches the current vault.
 Submits to `/api/vaults/{id}/search`.
 Hits open the result in the editor.
 4. **Rail toggle slot** — placeholder filled by VaultLayout.
-Has two buttons (📁 toggles the tree rail, ℹ️ toggles the properties panel) in vault routes.
+Holds the **ℹ️ properties-panel toggle** in vault routes.
+(The 📁 tree-rail toggle that used to share this slot has been removed — the tree is always visible on desktop now.)
 Empty on routes without a shared layout.
 5. **Widgets+ button** — visible on every dashboard URL (`/vaults/:id/dashboards/:dashboardId` and the legacy `/vaults/:id/startpage` redirect).
 Drops down "Add RSS feed